Mark-Cooper-Janssen-Vooles/frontendSecurity/README.md

   - Use latest framework
   - Vulnerabilities are typically found by penetration testers and secure code reviewers

 ---

+## Cryptographic Failures
+- What is it?
+Ineffective execution & configuration of cryptography (e.g. FTP, HTTP, MD5, WEP) - old protocols
+- What is the impact?
+Sensitive data exposure
+- How to prevent?
+  - Never roll your own crypto!
+Use well-known open source libraries
+  - Static code analysis tools can discover this issue
+  - Key management (creation, destruction, distribution, storage and use)

+---
+---

 ## Penetration Testing